intellivoid/Intellivoid-Python/README.md

 built based off the documentation from [here](https://docs.intellivoid.net/intellivoid/introduction).

-This library handles COA (Cross-Over Authentication), and the Intellivoid Services features, in short; you can use this library to authenticate users, retrieve their information and use the other features and services that are available on the Intellivoid Services API.
+This library handles COA (Cross-Over Authentication), and the Intellivoid Services features; in short: you can use this library to authenticate users, retrieve their information and use the other features and services that are available on the Intellivoid Services API.
 To have a greater understanding of how this is meant to be used, please see the following documentation links